AGQ-CDT/group-blog/content/posts/Maths-whoisshe.md

 <p>

-**Authority in action.** The undisputable authority on The Authority Gap, Mary Ann Sieghart, presents several key strategies to combat this bias in her *Guardian* ‘best politics book of the year’.
+**Authority in action.** The undisputable authority on The Authority Gap, Mary Ann Sieghart, presents several key strategies to combat this bias in her *Guardian* ‘best politics book of the year’\[6].

 1. **Choose a woman to ask the first question.** When chairing meetings or seminars, - this sets the tone for balanced participation throughout the discussion.
 2. **Acknowledge underrepresented collaborators at the start**, at conferences and workshops, begin both talks and discussions with their names.
 Before attributing yet another theorem to the established titans of your field, pause to consider if other quieter voices may have gotten there first.
 3. **Amplify and attribute in the moment**.
 When a female colleague makes a valuable point, repeat it while giving her credit.
-4. **Plaster department walls with posters of female, ethnically diverse, and queer mathematicians** \[5]**,** and don't just advertise their persecution, they didn't pursue mathematics to talk about how hard it was.
+4. **Plaster department walls with posters of female, ethnically diverse, and queer mathematicians** \[7]**,** and don't just advertise their persecution, they didn't pursue mathematics to talk about how hard it was.
 They came to do maths—advertise their actual research.

 </p>
 <p>